For You — Body

 They Had Something Outside the Shop

-This one surprised me, but it was consistent.
+This one is surprising, but it's consistent across the board.
 The guys who lasted had a reason to protect their body beyond work.
 Coaching their kid's team.
 Hunting.
 Fishing.
 Woodworking.
 Something that required physical capability and gave them motivation to maintain themselves.
 The guys whose entire identity was the shop had no reason to hold back — and they didn't, until their body forced them to.

 The Metabolic Piece Nobody Talks About

-Dr. Pradip Jamnadas and other metabolic health researchers emphasize that insulin resistance is the root of most chronic disease — heart disease, type 2 diabetes, many cancers, neurodegeneration.
+Insulin resistance is a major driver of chronic disease — heart disease, type 2 diabetes, and many other conditions.
 The standard tech diet (fast food, energy drinks, processed carbs from the gas station) drives insulin resistance relentlessly.

 Here's why that matters for longevity specifically: insulin resistance accelerates tissue degradation everywhere.
 Your tendons heal slower.
 Your cartilage breaks down faster.
 Your inflammatory markers stay elevated, which means every joint in your body is under low-grade chemical attack 24/7 in addition to the mechanical abuse from work.
 Fixing your diet isn't about looking good.
 It's about giving your body a fighting chance to repair the damage the trade inflicts daily.